Kais-Boussofara/Ordinal_Regression/README.md

-# Ordinal Regularized Regression with ALO (Synthetic Sports Outcomes)
+# Ordinal Regularized Regression with ALO (Synthetic Sports Outcomes for Soccer)

 ## Overview
 This project simulates **ordinal match outcomes** using a **Cumulative Link Model (CLM)** and fits an **ordinal regularized regression** model.
 Hyperparameters (e.g., regularization strength `lambda`) are selected using **ALO** (Approximate Leave-One-Out) and optionally refined by **optimizing ALO** over selected model parameters.